Degenerating abelian varieties via log abelian varieties: Construction of logarithmic abelian varieties

-\begin{proof}[Proof of Theorem \ref{thm4.2}:] By \ref{thm4.1} (a), the condition \cite[4.1.1]{k-k-n2} is satisfied.
-By \ref{thm4.1} (d), the condition \cite[4.1.2]{k-k-n2} is satisfied.
+\begin{proof}[Proof of Theorem \ref{thm4.2}:] The condition \cite[4.1.1]{k-k-n2} is satisfied by part (a) of Theorem \ref{thm4.1}.
+By part (d) of Theorem \ref{thm4.1}, the condition \cite[4.1.2]{k-k-n2} is also satisfied.
 We are left to show the separateness condition \cite[4.1.3]{k-k-n2}.
+For $U\in (\mathrm{fs}/S)$ and two morphisms $f,g:U\rightarrow A$, we need to show that the equalizer $E(f,g)$ is finite over $U$.
+Let $h:=f\cdot g^{-1}$, then we have $E(f,g)=E(h,1)$.
+Suppose that $h$ comes from a section $h'$ of $A_{mY,\Sigma_{\Box_m^d}}$ \'etale locally for some $m$.
 Let $A_K'$ be the abelian variety with period lattice $mY$ for a positive integer $m$, let $A'$ be the log abelian variety corresponding to $A_K'$.
-By construction \ref{deflav}, we have a short exact sequence of abelian sheaves over $(\mathrm{fs}/S)$.
-Now for $U\in (\mathrm{fs}/S)$, given two morphisms $f,g:U\rightarrow A$, we have $f,g$ come from sections $f',g'$ of $A_{mY,\Sigma_{\Box_m^d}}$ \'etale locally for some $m$.
-By the above short exact sequence, the equalizer $E(f,g)$ is locally the disjoint union of $E(f',a\cdot g')$ with $a$ varying in $Y/mY$.
-The algebraic space $A_{mY,\Sigma_{\Box_m^d}}$ is separated over $S$, hence $E(f',a\cdot g')$ is finite over $U$, so is $E(f,g)$.
+By construction (\ref{deflav}), we have a short exact sequence of abelian sheaves over $(\mathrm{fs}/S)$.
+By the above short exact sequence, the equalizer $E(h,1)$ is locally the disjoint union of $E(h',a\cdot 1)$ with $a$ varying in $Y/mY$.
+Note that $a\cdot 1$ is a section of $A_{mY,\Sigma_{\Box_m^d}}$ for $a\in Y/mY$.
+The algebraic space $A_{mY,\Sigma_{\Box_m^d}}$ is separated over $S$, hence $E(h',a\cdot 1)$ is finite over $U$, so is $E(h,1)$.
 This finishes the proof. \end{proof}

-In the last subsection, we have associated a canonical log abelian variety $A$ over $S$ to any split totally degenerate abelian variety $A_K$ over $K$.
+In last subsection, we have associated a canonical log abelian variety $A$ over $S$ to any split totally degenerate abelian variety $A_K$ over $K$.
 Let $\mr{STDAV_K}$ (resp. $\mr{LAV}_S$) denote the category of split totally degenerate abelian varieties over $K$ (resp. log abelian varieties over $S$).
 We regard this association as a map